-Back-to-school Marketing Ideas For Salons and Barbershops
+Back-to-School Marketing Ideas for Salons & Barbershops

 1. Offer Special Salon Loyalty Cards for Students

 Motivate your young customers to keep coming back to your salon or barbershop by offering a loyalty program.
 Taking care of one’s hair can be expensive, so use this chance to show new customers that they can save a great deal by being loyal customers.
-You can hand out punch cards they can use towards a free hair grooming service in the future.
+You can hand out punch cards they can use toward a free hair grooming service in the future.

 Look for innovative and creative loyalty card designs to make sure it stands out in your customer’s wallet.
 You can even opt for providers that will help you create virtual loyalty cards for your business.